Neighbourhood planning

 Find out more about the Chartham neighbourhood plan

-Chestfield Parish Council has submitted an application to Canterbury City Council for the designation of a Neighbourhood Area in line with Regulation 5 of the Neighbourhood Planning (General) Regulations 2012 (as amended).
+In May 2025, Chislet Parish Council submitted an application for the designation of a neighbourhood area in line with Regulation 5 of the Neighbourhood Planning (General) Regulations 2012 (as amended).

 Fordwich Parish Council is in the process of preparing a neighbourhood plan.